slint-ui/slint/README.md

 ## Architecture

-An application is composed of the business logic written in Rust, C++, or JavaScript and the `.60` user interface design markup, which is compiled to native code.
+An application is composed of the business logic written in Rust, C++, or JavaScript and the `.slint` user interface design markup, which is compiled to native code.

 ![Architecture Overview](https://sixtyfps.io/resources/architecture.drawio.svg)

 ### Compiler

-The `.60` files are compiled ahead of time.
-The expressions in the `.60` are pure functions that the compiler can optimize.
+The `.slint` files are compiled ahead of time.
+The expressions in the `.slint` are pure functions that the compiler can optimize.
 For example, the compiler could choose to "inline" properties and remove those that are constant or unchanged.
 In the future we hope to improve rendering time on low end devices by pre-processing images and text.
 The compiler could determine that a `Text` or an `Image` element is